Christian Bach: Biography

-Bach was born in Buenos Aires to Roberto Bach Meizegeier and Adela Bottino Adamowa (better known as Adela Adamowa).
+Bach was born in Buenos Aires to Roberto Bach Meizegeier and Adela Bottino Adamova (better known as Adela Adamova).
 After graduating with a degree in law Christian Bach moved to Mexico to become an actress.
 She started working in plays and in films, where her voice was often dubbed to conceal her Argentine accent.
 She obtained a small role in the worldwide hit telenovela Los ricos también lloran in 1979 and four years later a starring role in the successful Bodas de odio.

 In 1986 she co-starred with Zurita in De pura sangre and in the same year they got married.
 Ten years later and after a string of successful productions with Televisa the Zurita-Bach couple decided to form their own production company, ZUBA Producciones, and to move to nascent network TV Azteca.
-Two years later they produced two telenovelas for the station, La chacala and Azul Tequila, a successful production that launched the career of Bárbara Mori and Mauricio Ochmann.
+Two years later they produced two telenovelas for the station, La chacala and Azul Tequila, a successful production that launched the careers of Bárbara Mori and Mauricio Ochmann.
 In the 1980s she recorded an album as a solo singer, but the album lacked success and interest from the public.

 In 1984 and 1989, Bach won the Best Actress award at the TVyNovelas.
 She also won the Best Actress TuMundo from Telemundo in 2013.

 Bach died on February 26, 2019, due to respiratory failure.
 Her death was announced March 1 due to the actress' desire to keep personal matters private.